HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Profiled Type Choice Paths

-In some cases, a type may be constrained to a set of possible profiles.
+In some cases, a data type may be constrained to a set of possible profiles.
 To address a specific profile on that type, follow the path with square brackets (`[ ]`) containing the profile's `name`, `id`, or `url`.

 **Example:**